-^{1.} Insured debt outstanding is based on System institution Call Report information and reflects the book value of insured debt outstanding, excluding fair value adjustments, plus accrued interest as of December 31, 2012.
+1. Insured debt outstanding is based on System institution Call Report information and reflects the book value of insured debt outstanding plus accrued interest as of December 31, 2013, 2012, and 2011.
+(Book value excludes fair-value adjustments.)

-^{2.} As of December 31, 2012, agribusiness loans consisted of loans to cooperatives of \$12.8 billion, processing and marketing loans of \$11.5 billion, and farm-related business loans of \$2.8 billion.
+2. As of December 31, 2013, agribusiness loans consisted of loans to cooperatives of \$11.56 billion, processing and marketing loans of \$12.73 billion and farm-related business loans of \$2.95 billion.